Modica - City of Chocolate and Baroque Architecture

 Detail of the cathedral's facade.

-The cathedral's bell tower.
+The cathedral's magnificent bell tower.

 The church of San Pietro in Modica